antfu-sponsors/hi/README.md

 In this GitHub organization, I have several private working-in-progress projects that sponsors can have early access to them and give early feedback/requests, or even participate with decision making, those might affect how and where the projects go.

-You may also found my projects that already open-sourced in [this page](https://antfu.me/projects).
+You may also find my projects that already open-sourced in [this page](https://antfu.me/projects).

 When I feel one project is good enough to be publizied, I might transfer it to my main account [@antfu](https://github.com/antfu), or form a new organization with its collaborators, depends on the project.
 Either these two ways, your name will be featured in the project's README as its Sponsors.